sanchesrfl/personal-financial-data-app/README.md

 #### Python App for Treating, analyzing and displaying Personal Financial Data on Flask and Plotly Web App

-This simple Python App applies Pandas, plotly, flask and dash functionalities to create a simple yet insightfull low-code web app for analysing expenses data:
+This simple Python App applies Pandas, plotly, flask and dash functionalities to create a simple yet insightfull web app for analysing expenses data:

 - monthly
 - by category of purchase